jpsullivan/OSM/README.md

 - Possibly create a "bootstrap" project configuration for aforementioned DAW's so that they can be easily/automatically exported to a reusable format for others to tinker with.
 - Explore the possiblities of re-using plugins or creating some sort of a plugin package manager.
 Does this track use Native Instruments Guitar Rig 5?
 Run "apt-get my_plugin".
 - Understand how Git treats audio files.
 Are conflicts a regular occurance?
 Are diff's even possible?
+- Figure out what MIDI libraries exist in each language and how easy it will be to gather data